 - Measure how productive each sales person’s pipeline is.
 For example, you can remove the least productive reps from your CRM.

 - Run lead generation campaigns and measure the results.
-For example, if you’re using HubSpot CRM to generate leads, you can use the features of the low-cost lead under, say, $500 (called “latent demand”) to figure out how much market share they’ll give your company in terms of new customers.
+For example, if you use HubSpot CRM to generate leads, you can use the characteristics of low-cost leads under, say, $500 (called “latent demand”) to figure out how much market share they will give your company in terms of new customers.

 Salesforce is a powerful B2B sales platform that offers a wide range of CRM, lead management, and automation tools to help you create more business opportunities at every touchpoint of the deal.
 Designed for small businesses looking to grow quickly, Salesforce helps you get to customer success faster by streamlining your business processes.
 As such, it offers: